 Joining me today is Meteorologist Christine Rapp.
 Christine is an AMS certified Meteorologist and currently can be found on the Fox morning news in Denver.
-Christine has a degree in Atmospheric Science from the university of Missouri.
-Christine is also an avid hiker in skier.
+Christine has a degree in Atmospheric Science from the university of Missouri and Christine is also an avid hiker in skier.

 Fatman: Christine thank you so much for joining me today.
 One of the best parts of hiking for me is getting out in the fresh air and nature.
 But there are chances of the weather changing in instant.
 What are the main risks that we should look out for on a hike with the weather?